yuanchuan/node-watch/README.md

   * Failed to detect `remove` event
   * Failed to get deleted filename or directory name

+**MacOS, node 0.10.x**
+  * Will emit double event if the directory name is of one single character.

 ## Misc

 #### 1. Watch multiple files or directories in one place